 - The name of the covered entity or business associate involved

-- A clear description of the HIPAA violation, including what happened and when
+- A clear description of what happened and when the violation occurred

-- The specific rule violated (Privacy, Security, or Breach Notification Rule)
+- The specific HIPAA rule violated (Privacy Rule, Security Rule, or Breach Notification Rule)

-If your complaint meets all three criteria, OCR may open a formal investigation and contact the entity in question for a response.
+If your complaint meets all three requirements, the OCR may open an investigation and request a formal response from the organization involved.

 What happens if you violate HIPAA?

-Your complaint may be closed without investigation if:
+A HIPAA complaint may be dismissed without further investigation if:

-- It falls outside the 180-day filing window
+- It was filed after the 180-day deadline

-- It doesn’t involve a covered entity or business associate
+- It does not involve a covered entity or business associate

-- No violation of HIPAA’s Privacy, Security, or Breach Notification Rules occurred
+- No violation of HIPAA rules (Privacy, Security, or Breach Notification) is found

 3. Criminal Referral

-If the violation involves intentional misuse of PHI or criminal negligence, OCR may refer the case to the Department of Justice (DOJ) for potential prosecution.
+If the violation involves intentional misuse of protected health information (PHI) or criminal negligence, OCR may refer the case to the Department of Justice (DOJ) for prosecution.

 4. Civil Money Penalties (CMPs)

-- Example: In 2010, Cignet Health was fined $4.3 million for refusing to provide patients access to their medical records
+Example: In 2010, Cignet Health was fined $4.3 million for failing to provide patients access to their medical records.

 Final Thoughts: How to File a HIPAA Complaint the Right Way

-Filing a HIPAA complaint is a powerful way to uphold the privacy and protection of personal health information.
+Filing a HIPAA complaint is an important step in protecting the privacy and security of sensitive health information.

-- Complaints must be filed within 180 days of the violation (unless good cause is shown).
+- HIPAA complaints must be filed within 180 days of discovering the violation (unless valid cause for delay is provided)

-- The complaint must involve a covered entity or business associate that violated HIPAA’s Privacy or Security Rule.
+- The complaint must involve a covered entity or business associate subject to HIPAA rules

-- HIPAA whistleblower protections exist to guard against retaliation when reporting a violation.
+- HIPAA includes whistleblower protections to help prevent retaliation

 Need Help With HIPAA Compliance?

-Whether you’re trying to file a HIPAA complaint or simply want to avoid one being filed against your organization, RSI Security is here to help.
+Whether you need help filing a HIPAA complaint or want to prevent one from being filed against your organization, RSI Security can help.

 - Risk analysis and gap assessments